 ||Retry timeout, in case operation fails||

 A shorter failover time is not always advantageous.
 It may cause short network disconnections to trigger unnecessary failovers, which can affect system stability.
 Change the defaults only after careful consideration, and adjust the values to suit your network capabilities and applicative requirements.

 GigaSpaces XAP uses the Apache Curator leader selector recipe, which implements a distributed lock with a notification mechanism using Apache Zookeeper.

 - All participants of the election process create an ephemeral-sequential node on the same election path.

 - The node with the smallest sequence number is the leader.

-- Each “follower” node listens to the node with the next lower seq number.
+- Each “follower” node listens to the node with the next lower sequence number.

-- Upon session expiration (disconnection) check the election state and go to election if needed, in case of disconnection the primary space instance is moved to Quiese mode and will be restarted.
+- Upon session expiration (disconnection), check the election state and go to election if needed.
+If there is a disconnection, the primary Space instance is moved to Quiese mode and will be restarted.

 The Apache Zookeeper leader selector avoids split-brain instances through quorum.
 If the primary Space is not in the majority, that Space is frozen (or quiesced) until the network is connected and the frozen primary Spac eis terminated automatically.